reddec/trusted-cgi/docs/administrating/installation.md

 The docker image contains pre-installed python3 (+requests), node js (+axios) and php to let experiment with default functions.

+There is light (around 8MB) docker image: `reddec/trusted-cgi:latest-light`.
+It contains only minimal set of pre-installed packages and could be useful to run pre-compiled binary functions or shell lambdas.
+Or to use as a base image.

 ## From source

 Requirements: